Silverlined/Silverlined/README.md

 ### Projects

-I work on a wide variety of projects, most of them related to university (for now).
-I believe that open source software/hardware has enormous value and we'd never be able to give it the credit it actually deserves.
+Open source software/hardware has enormous value and we'd never be able to give it the credit it actually deserves.
+I work on a wide variety of projects, most of them related to university for now.

 ### Tools